rebecavalverde/help-docs/docs/en/edu/student-view.md

 ## Work on an assignment

-From the class view a student can decide to start or continue a given assignment.
+From the class view, a student can decide to start or continue a given assignment.
 Let say that he clicks on the "10 measures composition" assignment shown on the previous screen above.

 ![Assignment details](/help/assets/img/student-view/assignment-details.png)

-On this view the student will be able to read the teacher instruction and press the button to start or keep workin on the assignment.
+In this view, the student will be able to read the teacher's instruction and press the button to start or keep working on the assignment.
 **Hint:** When you start a new assignment, a score will be automatically created and named in your library

 ![Score assignment](/help/assets/img/student-view/score-assignment.png)